 - Action Level (AL) the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant Level the Maximum allowed (MCL) is the highest level of a contaminant that is allowed in drinking water.
-MCLS are set as close to the MCLGS as feasible using the best available treatment technology. - Maximum Contaminant Level Goal the goal (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLS are set as close to the MCLGS as feasible using the best available treatment technology. - Maximum Contaminant Level Goal the goal (MCLG) is the level of

+WATER QUALITY REPORT a contaminant in drinking water below which there is no known or Some people may be more vulnerable to contaminants in drinking

+- expected risk to health.
 MCLGs allow for a margin of safety.